-For thousands of years, people around the world, in all different cultures have celebrated the change of seasons.
-It was – and still is – a time to celebrate hard work, to honor mother nature and to acknowledge the passage of time.
+For thousands of years, people around the world in all different cultures have celebrated the change of seasons.
+It was – and still is – a time to celebrate hard work, to honor mother nature, and to acknowledge the passage of time.
 Many of our modern holidays are held around the same time as these ancient festivals.
-Fall, winter, spring and summer can each be welcomed and celebrated in their own special way.
-This post will be the first in a four part series about celebrating the season your home.
+Fall, winter, spring, and summer can each be welcomed and celebrated in their own special way.

-Celebrating the Autumn Equinox is a great way to bring a closer connection to nature into your home.
-The Autumn equinox occurs every year on or around the 21 of September.
+Celebrating the Fall Equinox as the season shifts from summer to autumn is a great way to bring a closer connection to nature into your home.
+In the Northern Hemisphere, the Autumn equinox occurs every year on or around September 21, just after the September full Harvest moon.
 It is the time when night and day are of equal length.
-This year it will happen on September 21st.
+In the year 2022, it will happen on September 22.

 Apple picking is great way to help your kids connect the end of the growing season to their own lives.
 Although apples are available all year in the store, come April they are kind of mealy and not so tasty because they are being shipped from so far away out of season.
-When you eat apples in season, picked by you or your children from a farm near where you live it, it makes the apples that much more delicious.
+When you eat apples in season, picked by you or your children from a farm near you, the apples taste that much more delicious.
 This year we picked 65 pounds of apples and are making them into apple sauce, apple pies, apple cake, eating them fresh, and even making dried apple chips.

 Here is what you need: